 Short Answer: 1.
 Explain what respect and inclusion mean to you?
-Avoid using dictionary defir nitions.
-Anecdotal Response: Share a time when you either were or witnessed someone showing respect an what happened in the situation and how it made you feel.
+Avoid using dictionary definitions.
+Anecdotal Response: 2.
+Share a time when you either were or witnessed someone showing respect and inclusion to another person.
+Explain what happened in the situation and how it made you feel.